 4. What are the key roles typically required in a shipyard project?

 Common roles include structural fabricators, welders (FCAW, SMAW, TIG), pipe fitters, marine electricians, HVAC technicians, mechanical fitters, QA/QC inspectors, safety officers, planners, and project engineers.
+The specific mix varies by vessel type and build phase.

 5. How does manpower scaling work during a shipbuilding project?